"With the Lord a day is like a thousand years and a thousand years are like a day."

 What can we learn from Jesus?

-First of all and maybe most important. love God with all that you are.
-If we love God with ALL that we are, then everything else falls into place.
+First of all, and perhaps most importantly, love God with all that you are.
+If we love God with ALL that we are, everything else falls into place.
 When we love other things or people more than we love God, it sets us up for trouble.
 Don’t love anyone or anything more than you love God.
-We have to Love our enemies, do good to those who hate you.”
-That’s right; according to the Son of God, we’re supposed to even love our enemies!

-Do not love money, for you will be blinded.
-The key is this: control your money; don’t allow it to control you.
+Do not love money, for it will blind you.
+The key is this: control your money; don’t let it control you.

-We also dont have to worry about earthly needs, for He will provide.
-Jesus reminds us in Matthew 6:24, “Therefore I say to you, do not worry about your life, what you will eat or what you will drink; nor about your body, what you will put on.
+We also don’t need to worry about earthly needs, because He will provide.
+Jesus reminds us in Matthew 6:24: “Therefore I say to you, do not worry about your life, what you will eat or what you will drink; nor about your body, what you will put on.
 Is not life more than food and the body more than clothing?”
 God is a good Father, and He will never let us down!

-Serving people in the name of Christ is the greatest indication of one’s spirituality.
-When one is becoming a servent and thus living according the principles of serving to life.
-They have found themselves closest to spiritual maturity then ever before.
+Serving others in the name of Christ is the greatest indication of one’s spirituality.
+When one becomes a servant and lives according to the principles of serving, they are closer to spiritual maturity than ever before.

-Forgiveness doesn’t mean that what someone did to you was okay but that you’re releasing them from repaying you for the wrong (which they most likely cannot “repay” anyway).
-Releasing them frees you to have peace and to enjoy your life.
-If you want forgivensess, first you must give it.
+Forgiveness doesn’t mean that what someone did to you was okay; it means that you are releasing them from the debt they owe you for the wrong they’ve done (a debt they most likely cannot repay anyway).
+Releasing them frees you to have peace and enjoy your life.
+If you want forgiveness, first, you must give it.
 You may want to read the forgiveness tab to understand more about this concept.

-Denying ourselves means that we choose what God says, not what we or others say; we choose God’s ways, not our way; we choose what’s right, not what’s easy or convenient.
-When we deny ourselves, we may lose relationships or opportunities, but in the end, we’ll have real life in Christ.
+Denying ourselves means choosing what God says over what we or others say.
+It means choosing God’s ways over our own, choosing what is right over what is easy or convenient.
+When we deny ourselves, we may lose relationships or opportunities, but in the end, we gain real life in Christ.

-The focal subject of the teachings of Jesus centers on love.
-It is no wonder for it is utterly the essence of God's character.
-When you follow the teachings of Jesus, the road to spritual maturity becomes much easier.
-Trust in the LORD with all your heart and lean not on your own understanding;
+The central message of Jesus’ teachings is love, for it is the very essence of God's character.
+Following His teachings makes the road to spiritual maturity much clearer and easier.
+Trust in the Lord with all your heart, and lean not on your own understanding.